wp-plugins/feedweb/Readme.txt

 3. Go to your posts' table, choose a post and click on the PLUS icon.
 4. Set the new widget's parameters and publish it.
 5. Now you can browse to your post and see the widget at the bottom.
-6. For the Feeder Sidebar Widget: Use short-code **[FeedwebFeederBar]** to display the Feeder in your blog.
+6. For the Feeder Sidebar Widget: Use short-code **[FeedwebFeederBar]** to display the Feeder widget in your blog.

 == Screenshots ==